AvaProtocol/OAK-docs/_docs/gov-dev/governance-via-polkadotjs.md

 ![external-proposal](../../../assets/img/governance-guide-for-developer/external-proposal.png)

-There may be more than two referendas if the technical committee uses the "Fast track" to urgently process an `external proposal`.
+There may be more than two referendum if the technical committee uses the "Fast track" to urgently process an `external proposal`.

 ![fast-track-referenda](../../../assets/img/governance-guide-for-developer/fast-track-referenda.png)